jan-revay/initPC/Windows_1X/MANUAL_INIT_STEPS.md

 # TODO

-- Do some research on how Sync your settings work in Windows and set it up
+- Do some research on how Sync your settings work in Windows, and set it up
 - Adjust ClearType text
 - play around with fractional scaling
 - Adjust text size